Study Abroad programme

 If your home university agrees credit transfer and you meet the pre-requisites for a module, you can take most modules which are on offer to undergraduate students.
 However, there are some which:

 - are only available to full year students

-These are classes which we may be able to place you in if you major or minor in this area but we need to seek departmental approval on a case by case basis.
+- require approval (These are classes that we may be able to place you in if you major or minor in this area but we need to seek departmental approval on a case by case basis.)

 - art and design